Thank you to everyone who completed the first UKMACS questionnaire about applying to medical school!

 Wave 2 questionnaire asks you to confirm which universities and courses you have applied to (if you have), and which information you used and found useful in making your choices.
 We will also ask you about the admissions tests you took for medicine.

-Everybody who completes both questionnaires will offered entry into a prize draw to win an Amazon voucher worth £500 (2 prizes), £50 (50 prizes) or £5 (250 prizes).
+Everybody who completes both Wave 1 and Wave 2 questionnaires will offered entry into a prize draw to win an Amazon voucher worth £500 (2 prizes), £50 (50 prizes) or £5 (250 prizes).

 If you’re a teacher, careers advisor, or work in university admissions or outreach, more information about how to help others fill in the questionnaire can be found here.